iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

     var args = {
         parentData: parentData, // It keeps the newParentId (Just an id for each nodes for the first time)
         nodes: nodes, // Nodes to move the new parent
         posDiffX: diffX, // How the positions of the nodes will change in 'X' axis after they are moved the new parent
-        posDiffY: diffY // How the positions of the nodes will change in 'Y' axis after they are moved the new parent }
+        posDiffY: diffY, // How the positions of the nodes will change in 'Y' axis after they are moved the new parent
+        callback: function(eles) {} // optional - a function to be called after the change has occured, on the newly created elements
+        }
  ```